#1 Elderly Fall Reduction Critical Key to Safe Aging

 What can be done?

-Elderly Fall Prevention is key to preserving independence for those 65 and older.
-Some ideas are simple for elderly fall prevention, such as wearing the proper footwear when exercising, avoiding open toed shoes and flip flops and making sure the shoes fit properly.
+Elderly Fall Reduction is key to preserving independence for those 65 and older.
+Some ideas are simple for elderly fall reduction, such as wearing the proper footwear when exercising, avoiding open toed shoes and flip flops and making sure the shoes fit properly.

-Another part of fall prevention is to consider medications, seniors who take multiple medications or opioids are at higher risk for falls.
+Another part of fall reduction is to consider medications, seniors who take multiple medications or opioids are at higher risk for falls.

-Having multiple medications increases the need for elderly fall prevention
+Having multiple medications increases the need for elderly fall reduction

 Man taking pills out of medicine cabinet.
 Focus on medication on shelf.